top of page

 New York, NY

 The Leo Narducci archive offers a glimpse into the fashion world in which Leo’s life and career in fashion serves as a vehicle guiding the reader through the rise of the Young American designers, the American sportswear evolution on Seventh Avenue and its garment industry history throughout the 1960s and 1970s.
 Leo's story and the story of his contemporaries become the connective dots to a time in fashion history seldom told.
-I realized that with each story Leo told me, there were a dozen more to be told.
+With each story Leo told, you realize that there were a dozen more to be discovered.

 Leo Narducci has crafted an extensive and innovative career in fashion for over sixty years to craft modern looks for the American woman, both timeless and unique.
 Growing up in his parent's garment factory in Brockton, Massachusetts, Narducci went on to graduate from the Rhode Island School of Design in 1960 and moved to New York City.
 Starting out at Loomtog's, then designing for the label Guy D by Leo Narducci.
 He quickly made an impression on the fashion world, winning one of several 1965 Coty Fashion Awards with a new group of young designers changing fashion.
 In 1966, after meeting fashion entrepreneur Ben Shaw, he launched his own label, Narducci, Inc., a division of Geoffrey Beene, Inc.